top of page

 About Us

-Intersouth Partners is one of the most active and experienced venture capital firms in the Southeast, having invested in more than 100 private companies.
-Founded in 1985, Intersouth manages $780 million in seven venture capital limited partnerships, making it the largest venture capital fund in North Carolina and one of the largest in the Southeast.
+Intersouth Partners invested in more than 100 private companies.
+Founded in 1985, Intersouth managed $780 million in seven venture capital limited partnerships, making it the largest venture capital fund in North Carolina and one of the largest in the Southeast.

-Based in Durham, North Carolina, Intersouth Partners seeks a broad range of investment opportunities in the technology and life science sectors.
-Our experienced team has full-cycle experience in the complex matters associated with investing in fledgling companies, including technology assessment and transfer, management team development, corporate partnering, sales growth and successful exits.
+Based in Durham, North Carolina, Intersouth Partners sought a broad range of investment opportunities in the technology and life science sectors.

 We are not making new investments at this time.